travis-ci/docs-travis-ci-com/blog/_posts/2013-06-10-secure-env-in-pull-requests.md

 Today I am happy to say that this has now been fixed!
 I deployed a set of changes which allows for the use of secure environment variables if a pull request's target repository is the same as the source repository.
+This change is available on both the open source platform and for private repositories!

 These changes were sponsored by the great folks at [Engine Yard](https://www.engineyard.com), give them a big internet hug on [twitter](https://twitter.com/engineyard) if